There are many species of blind or partially blind cave-dwelling fish in many countries. These have adapted to a dark,

 cave environment where sight is of little or no importance and other senses compensate.
 The Mexican Blind Cave Fish has a totally normal

-The Mexican Blind Cave Fish and Mexican Tetra are native to Texas, especially the Rio Grande, and eastern Mexico.
+The Mexican Blind Cave Fish and Mexican Tetra are native to Texas, especially the Rio Grande, and to eastern Mexico.
 The former

 with no pigment but it has a lateral line that is sensitive to changes in water movement and pressure.
 (The sighted, surface stream-dwelling relative